kalideming/unsolicited-advice/unsolicited-advice-app/README.md

     - Recipient Relation
     - Advice

+5. Update and delete advice from the repository.

-5. If after adding my own unsolicited advice, I still have the unbearable urge to spew my self-declared enlightenment at others, I can head to the bottom of the page and click "Generate Advice" button, which will provide me with a randomized sage quote from a famous figure via an external API, because it is better to regurgitate a blanket-statement from Ghandi than tell someone how to live their lives.
+6. If after adding my own unsolicited advice, I still have the unbearable urge to spew my self-declared enlightenment at others, I can head to the bottom of the page and click "Generate Advice" button, which will provide me with a randomized sage quote from a famous figure via an external API, because it is better to regurgitate a blanket-statement from Ghandi than tell someone how to live their lives.